 The new architecture helped DroneGrid integrate an IoT communication hub so companies can easily coordinate different drones.

-Application modernization can be herculean if you don’t have the right expertise.
-So, when a leading banking and financial company decided to modernize its tech stack, it approached Simform for front-end modernization.
+Application modernization can feel herculean if you don’t have the right expertise.
+So, when a leading banking and financial services company decided to modernize its tech stack, it approached Simform for front-end modernization.

 Our teams also ensured robust performance through microservices API testing and OAS3 compliance.
 Using Selenium, we automated the web UI testing and ensured a seamless user experience.

-Learn how we can help you modernize your system through a 30-minute session with our experts!
+Learn how we can help you modernize your system efficiently– book a free 30-minute session with our experts!